Science

 Know-how and skills

-- master the fundamental concepts of nanoscience and quantum technology;
+- master the fundamental concepts of nanoscience and quantum technologies;

-- know how to use experimental cleanroom manufacturing and characterization techniques.
+- know how to use experimental techniques for clean room manufacturing and characterization.

 Read more